 Since Tableau is a tool that offers core base analysis, extraction of data in Tableau can be a very simple process and a very complex one, at the same time.
 Extraction of data in Tableau presents combining multiple functions that together can help you achieve your goal.
+There are many scenarios in the Tableau Desktop Certified Associate Certification Exam where such tasks will need to be performed.
 Please note that string calculations are not the only way how you can create substrings in Tableau.
 Another way is creating multiple substring from a field is by using the ‘Custom split’ feature.
 On the Data pane in the worksheet itself, check the menu for Transform, then Split and at the end, Custom Split.
 Although, this way is very limited of creating substrings since is applicable in only few cases.

 As a conclusion, If your aimed substring has a fixed length and a defined starting position, you can easily do this in Tableau.
 But if your substring has a length that is always varying or its starting point is constantly changing, it is time to upgrade your ‘Tableau game’.

 Explanation: Extract the very first character of a given string.

 Example: Extract the initials from [FirstName] and [LastName] as being the first character of those string, and concatenate them as one string.

 |LEFT([FirstName],1) + LEFT([LastName],1)|

 LEFT function extracts the first character from the left.
 The addition “1” after the string field, indicates from what position you want your characters extracted, looking from left to right.